Palmr/java-off-heap-leak-example/Readme.md

 ## Running

-// TODO - Instructions for running this to get results as per the demo required in the presentation

   - Make sure you're running on Oracle JDK 1.8
     - `export JAVA_HOME=/path/to/oracle/jdk/on/your/machine`
   - Unzip distribution and go into it's folder